Search this Site

 Yeast Explained

 Have you ever wondered which yeast you should use when baking?
 What's the difference between active dry yeast and instant yeast?
 What the heck is compressed yeast and fresh yeast?
 Can you use Rapid Rise yeast if a recipe calls for active dry yeast?
-Well, I've wanted to do a yeast post for a while now.
-I get asked from time to time about the differences in yeast and I know there is a lot of mystery about it.
-So I'm going to clear it up for you and demystify the whole yeast question.
+I'm going to clear it up for you and demystify the whole yeast question.

 I use yeast a lot.
 We make homemade pizza once a week, I'm always making focaccia and other breads and my yeast of choice is instant dry yeast.
 I have no brand loyalty on this - I buy Rapid Rise or Quick Rise, whatever the store has.
-I keep it in the refrigerator, although it has a very long shelf life, but I try to bring it to room temperature before I use it.
+I prefer instant yeast becuase it requires no proofing and is more reliable.
+I keep it in the refrigerator but I try to bring it to room temperature before I use it.
 Let me explain why I use the instant kind.

 First of all, there are basically two kinds of yeast - fresh, compressed yeast in cakes and dry yeast.
 Fresh yeast is something most people do not use anymore and many stores don't bother to carry it.
 It has a very short shelf life (two weeks or less) and is highly perishable.
 Because of this, manufacturers developed dried yeast, or "active dry yeast."
 It enables yeast to be stored for a long time.
 In this particular drying process, some yeast cells are killed and so that is why it is best to "proof" active dry yeast in some warm liquid, to make sure that enough yeast cells are still alive to do the trick with your dough.
 Manufacturers got even more clever and came up with a different drying process, one that left a whole lot more yeast cells alive - this is "instant dry yeast", better known as Rapid Rise (Fleischmann's brand) or Quick Rise (Red Star brand) or Perfect Rise (SAF brand).
 They do not require proofing or rehydration to work.
 They are designed to be added right in with your dry ingredients.
 These instant dry yeasts are all the same thing and are packaged the same, also - in 1/4 ounce little envelopes.
 Instant, or quick rising yeasts, will do the job of rising your doughs about 50% faster.
 They are more stable and reliable and a lot of people prefer them.
 Also, the yeasts that are labeled "For Bread Machines" are instant yeasts.